nandansn/js-test-projects/contents/es6.md

 - .of creates new Array instance from a variable number of arguments.
 - .from returns Array object from any object with length property or iterable object.
 - .from turns array-like/ish into array - string, nodeList, set
-- .from we can use for arguments, inside the functtion
+- .from we can use for "arguments", inside the functtion

 #### EXE